NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems

 \subsection{Performance Evaluation}

-This subsection evaluates the performance of the proposed NEFT and NEFT-Hybrid architectures against baseline methods across various compression ratios.
-Table \ref{tab:performance_comparison} compares four models, including ExtendNLNet, CsiNet, NEFT, and NEFT-Hybrid, under compression ratios $\gamma = \{16, 32, 64\}$, in terms of the NMSE \eqref{nmse}, the cosine similarity $\rho$ in \eqref{cosinesim}, and computational cost.
+This subsection evaluates the performance of our NEFT and NEFT-Hybrid architectures against the two baseline methods across various compression ratios.
+Table~\ref{tab:performance_comparison} compares the four models, ExtendNLNet, CsiNet, NEFT and NEFT-Hybrid, under compression ratios $\gamma = \{16, 32, 64\}$, in terms of the NMSE \eqref{nmse}, the cosine similarity $\rho$ \eqref{cosinesim}, and computational cost.
 In Table~\ref{tab:performance_comparison}, the boldface number indicates the best value, and the underlined one indicates the second best.

-For $\gamma = 16$, NEFT achieves the best overall performance, significantly outperforming both ExtendNLNet and CsiNet in terms of NMSE and cosine similarity $\rho$.
-Despite the performance improvement, NEFT maintains a comparable parameter count as the previous state-of-the-art ExtendNLNet and requires less than half the computational cost of ExtendNLNet.
+For $\gamma = 16$, our NEFT achieves the best performance, significantly outperforming both ExtendNLNet and CsiNet in terms of NMSE and cosine similarity.
+In addition to this significant performance improvement, NEFT maintains a comparable parameter count as the previous state-of-the-art ExtendNLNet and requires less than half the computational cost of ExtendNLNet.
 NEFT-Hybrid, optimized for mobile deployment, also significantly outperforms ExtendNLNet and CsiNete in terms of NMSE and cosine similarity, and its performance is very close to that of NEFT.
-Furthermore, its computational cost and parameter count are the lowest among all models, and its parameter count is reduced by approximately $20\%$ compared to the baseline methods, making it well-suited for resource-constrained scenarios.
+Furthermore, its computational cost and parameter count are the lowest among all the models.
+This demonstrates that NEFT-Hybrid achieves an excellent balance between performance and efficiency, making it well-suited for resource-constrained scenarios.

-At higher compression ratios ($\gamma = 32$ and $\gamma = 64$), NEFT continues to achieve the highest reconstruction quality, with NMSE significantly better than ExtendNLNet and CsiNet.
-Despite its superior performance, NEFT maintains a computational cost less than half the FLOPs needed by ExtendNLNet.
+At higher compression ratios ($\gamma = 32$ and $\gamma = 64$), the proposed NEFT also achieves the best reconstruction performance, with NMSE substantially lower than both ExtendNLNet and CsiNet and with better cosine similarity than the two baselines.
+Also NEFT requires less than half the FLOPs needed by ExtendNLNet.
 Although NEFT has more parameters than the two baselines, it delivers considerably higher reconstruction quality, demonstrating a favorable balance among accuracy, computational cost and model size.